User Roles And Permissions Without Package Laravel 9

 @endrole

 This means only those users can see whose role is the user.
-Now you can use as many roles as you want.
+Now you can use many roles as you want.

 Step 10: Setup the Middleware